day8/re-frame-async-flow-fx/README.md

 ```

 Look at that last line.
 This library defines the "effect handler" which interprets `:async-flow`.
 It will read
 and action the specification supplied in `boot-async-flow`.

-Just to be clear, this event handler does two things:
-  1. It goes though an initial synchronous series of tasks which get app-db into the right state.
-  2. It kicks off a multistep asynchronous flow described in data via `boot-async-flow`.

 ----
 ### Tutorial